Autostronomy/AutoProf/README.md

 			 to get an accurate background estimate (int)

 #### PSF
 - ap_guess_psf: initialization value for the PSF calculation in pixels.
-If not given, AutoProf will start with a guess of 1/*ap_pixscale* (float)
+If not given, AutoProf will default with a guess of 1/*ap_pixscale* (float)
 - ap_set_psf: force AutoProf to use this PSF value (in pixels) instead of calculating its own. (float)

 #### Center
 - ap_guess_center: user provided starting point for center fitting.
 Center should be formatted as:
-		   {'x':float, 'y': float}, where the floats are the center coordinates in pixels. (dict)
+		   {'x':float, 'y': float}, where the floats are the center coordinates in pixels.
+If not given, Autoprof will default to a guess of the image center. (dict)
 - ap_set_center: user provided center for isophote fitting.
 Center should be formatted as:
 		   {'x':float, 'y': float}, where the floats are the center coordinates in pixels. (dict)
 - ap_centeringring: Size of ring to use when finding galaxy center, in units of PSF.
 Default value is 10, larger rings will be robust